Welcome to Ignite Prism

 - These visualizations and reports can include images of stores and merchandise, occupancy data, pathmaps and heatmaps indicating activity hotspots while removing people from the foreground.

-- Unlimited approved users can simultaneously access insights from their mobile device or laptop without requiring individual connections to the local store’s network.
+- Unlimited approved users can simultaneously access insights from their mobile devices or laptop without requiring individual connections to the local store’s network.

 - Unlimited end-user access is included in Prism’s standard service.